 About Top Dressing with Sand

-Golf courses also generally receive more maintenance, such as fertilizing and watering, than the common lawn which ultimately help correct deficiencies created by the addition of sand.
+Golf courses also generally receive more maintenance than the common lawn, such as fertilizing and watering, which ultimately helps correct deficiencies created by the addition of sand.

 Should I Put Sand on My Lawn?

 A common mistake that many homeowners make when using sand for lawns is applying it too heavily or unevenly.
 This can leave unsightly globs of sand throughout the lawn while the grass beneath these heavy mounds of sand can literally be choked out.
 When top dressing a lawn with any material, only a very thin layer should be spread evenly over the entire lawn.
 Any areas where it globs or mounds up should be corrected immediately.